M4tini/tmetric/README.md

 ## Configuration

 Your public contributions are not visible through the GitHub GraphQL API, used to retrieve repository contributions.
-You need to allow this by activating `Private contributions` in the `Contribution settings` on your GitHub profile page.
+You need to allow this by activating `Private contributions` in the `Contribution settings` on your GitHub profile.

 The `.env` file needs some values to work correctly.